Physical Therapist Assistant

 ECC's program of study for PTAs includes classroom instruction, theory and laboratory practice.
 In addition to PTA classes, students must take communications courses and science courses to assure a complete education.
 Although the associate of applied science degree (AAS) to become a physical therapist assistant is designed for immediate employment; many opportunities exist to include these courses in a bachelor's degree.
 See a counselor for complete information.

-Licensure pass rate: The three year weighted average ultimate pass rate for ECC graduates from 2011-2013 is 97%.
+Licensure Pass Rate: The 3 year weighted average ultimate pass rate for ECC graduates from 2012-2014 is 95%.

-Employment data: One hundred percent of PTA graduates who sought jobs were employed at a job of their choice within 6 months of passing the state licensure exam.
+Employment Data: 100% of PTA graduates who sought jobs were employed at a job of their choice within 6 months of passing the state licensure exam.

 Want More Information?
 Attend an academic program information session.
 Check schedule»